anthadj/orbitalPlotter/README.md

 Secondly, a mathematica script that inputs information from the .csv file to plot the orbital in question.

 # Directory content:
+src:
-- src:     1. moldenscriptAtom.sh
+- moldenscriptAtom.sh
-           2. moldenscriptMolecule.sh
+- moldenscriptMolecule.sh
-           3. ijkVals (directory)
+- ijkVals (directory)
-           4. construct_wavefunction.nb
+- construct_wavefunction.nb

+inputs:
-- inputs:  1. h_1.molden
+- h_1.molden
-           2. c_222.molden
+- c_222.molden
-           3. ch4_22222.molden
+- ch4_22222.molden

 The src folder:
 Contains the two bash scripts "moldenscriptAtom.sh" and "moldenscriptMolecule.sh".